roymacdonald/ofxSoundObjects/README.md

 #### ofxSoundFile

 This class provides access to sound data from a variety of sound file formats.
-It supports the most common ones like .mp3, .acc, .aiff and .wav on all systems, plus several others depending on the system.
-It makes use of [libaudiodecoder](http://www.oscillicious.com/libaudiodecoder) for MacOsX, iOS and Windows and [libsndfile](http://www.mega-nerd.com/libsndfile/) for Linux.
+It supports the most common ones like .mp3, .aiff, .ogg and .wav on all systems, plus several others depending on the system.
+It makes use of [ofxAudioFile](https://github.com/npisanti/ofxAudioFile) for reading files and [libsndfile](http://www.mega-nerd.com/libsndfile/) for writing.
 This class will decode data and make it accessible using the ofSoundBuffer instances.
-It provides basic 16bit wav sound file writing.
+It provides 8, 16, 24 and 32bit WAV sound file writing.

-#### ofxBasicSoundPlayer
+#### ofxSoundPlayerObject

 This is a completely implemented sound player.
 It makes use of ofxSoundFile to access sound files.
 It will deal with passing the required data to the sound stream, interpolating it if necesary and provide all the common sound player functionalities.
-It is not basic at all but nobody came with a better name when develiping it.
+It allows multiple instances of playback of the same soundfile, each acting independently from the others.

 #### ofxSoundMixer